- The Washington Times - Tuesday, February 17, 2026

 Advertisement

-They added that if “late-night television truly valued real American stories,” Mr. Colbert would have asked Mr. Hunt, who is a former combat pilot, West Point graduate, and direct descendant of slaves, to appear on his show.
+They added that if “late-night television truly valued real American stories,” then Mr. Colbert would have asked Mr. Hunt, who is a former combat pilot, West Point graduate and direct descendant of slaves, to appear on his show.

-“The invitations never come,” said the Hunt aide.
+“The invitations never come,” the Hunt aide said.

 When asked about CBS’s decision, the White House pointed reporters to the FCC, which did not respond to a request for comment.

-All of this is unfolding as early primary voting got underway on Tuesday in Texas.
+All this was unfolding as early primary voting got underway in Texas.
 To avoid a May runoff, a candidate must secure more than 50% of the primary vote.

 Advertisement